 Course title Psychology of emotions

-Semester (winter/summer) Summer ECTS 6
+Semester (winter/summer) Summer ECTS б

-Lecturer(s) Agnieszka Lasota, PhD
+Lecturer(s) Weronika Gajda, M.S.

 Department Institute of Psychology

-The course aims to provide students with current knowledge about the development of emotions in childhood, adolescence, and adulthood.
-Students will have the opportunity to learn about two approaches to the study of emotions and to compare and contrast the major modern theories of emotion.
-They will consider the question of which emotions are inherited and which are learned.
-Students will learn examples of emotions as independent, intervening and dependent variables.
+The course aims to provide students with the current knowledge concerning the development of emotion in childhood, adolescence and adulthood.
+Students will have the opportunity to learn about two approaches used in studying emotions, to compare and contrast major modern theories of emotion.
+They find the answer to the question: which emotions are inherited and which are learned.
+Students will learn examples of emotions as an independent variable, an intervening variable and a dependent variable.